Brython-specific built-in modules

 Keywords and built-in functions

-Brython supports all the keywords and functions of Python 3 :
+Brython supports all the keywords and functions of the Python version with the

 an event to happen, before going to the next instruction.
 For this reason: